hasan-js-py-dev/mailvet-key-rotator/public/docs/mailvet-documentation.md

 ### 4.4 Credits on sign‑up

-- Each new account (regardless of sign‑up method) starts with **50 credits** on the free plan.
+- Each new account (regardless of sign‑up method) starts with **100 credits** on the free plan.
 Decrement the `credits` field by one for each single email validation.
-When credits reach zero, deny further validations until the user upgrades or purchases more credits.
+When credits reach zero, deny further validations until the user upgrades.

 ---